NUSGreyhats/grey-cat-the-flag-site/content/_index.md

 [Learn more about CTFs](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04)

+### $ cat rules

+- Any forms of AI usage is allowed, but we hope that you will appreciate the challenge that we've written for you
+- No forms of attack or disruption on our infrastructure is accepted (even if it's done by your agent) and will lead to an immediate ban
+- AI should not be used to interact with challenge authors nor the CTFd platform

 ### $ stat ctf

 There will be two categories this year: Local and International. **All participants (regardless of category) must be undergraduate or pre-university students, such as NSFs, JC, Poly, or ITE students.**